 \subsection{Trend Analysis}

-Illustrated in Figure~\ref{fig1}, from 2020 to 2024, there have been significant shifts in the preference and utilization of LLM architectures across cybersecurity tasks.
+Illustrated in Figure~\ref{fig:arch_trend}, from 2020 to 2025 (data available up to early 2025), there have been significant shifts in the preference and utilization of LLM architectures across cybersecurity tasks.
 The selection of decoder-only, encoder-decoder, and encoder-only structures has influenced diverse research directions and solutions in the cybersecurity field.
 This examination delves into the trends regarding the adoption of these architectures over time, reflecting the evolving landscape of LLM applications for cybersecurity tasks.

-\textbf{Timeline and Model Architecture distribution.} In 2020 and 2021, the use of LLMs in cybersecurity was limited, with only 3 research papers exploring their potential.
-In 2020, encoder-decoder LLMs, known for their strong performance on sequence-to-sequence tasks, were the sole architecture used in a single paper.
-However, in 2021, the focus shifted to decoder-only LLMs, which excel at generating longer-form outputs and handling diverse queries due to their autoregressive generation capabilities and large context windows.
-This shift can be attributed to the research emphasis on LLM performance in natural language processing tasks and innovations in LLM architectures during this period~\cite{kaplan2020scaling,brown2020gpt3}.
+In 2020 and 2021, the use of LLMs in cybersecurity was limited, with only 1 and 2 instances identified respectively.
+In 2020, encoder-decoder LLMs were the sole architecture used (1 instance).
+However, in 2021, the focus shifted exclusively to decoder-only LLMs (2 instances).
+This early adoption pattern may be attributed to the research emphasis on LLM performance in natural language processing tasks and innovations in LLM architectures during this period~\cite{kaplan2020scaling,brown2020gpt3}.

-The year 2022 marked a significant turning point, with the number of papers employing LLMs for cybersecurity tasks surging to 11, surpassing the combined total from the previous two years.
+The year 2022 marked a significant turning point, with the number of instances employing LLMs for cybersecurity tasks surging to 11, surpassing the combined total from the previous two years.
 This year also saw increased diversity in the LLM architectures used.
-Encoder-only LLMs, valued for their representation learning and classification abilities, were utilized in 46\% of the research (5 papers).
-Encoder-decoder LLMs, with their strong performance on well-defined tasks, were featured in 18\% (2 papers), while decoder-only LLMs, leveraging their knowledge recall and few-shot learning capabilities, garnered 36\% of the research interest (4 papers).
+Encoder-only LLMs, valued for their representation learning and classification abilities, were utilized in 5 instances (45\%).
+Encoder-decoder LLMs, with their strong performance on well-defined tasks, were featured in 2 instances (18\%), while decoder-only LLMs, leveraging their knowledge recall and few-shot learning capabilities, garnered 4 instances (36\%).
 This varied distribution highlights the active exploration of different architectures to address the diverse needs and challenges in cybersecurity.